magenizr/Magenizr_DeleteOrders/README.md

 ```

 ## Support
 If you experience any issues, don't hesitate to open an issue on [Github](https://github.com/magenizr/Magenizr_Debugger/issues).
-For a custom build, don't hesitate to contact us on [Magento Marketplace](https://marketplace.magento.com/partner/magenizr).

 ## Purchase
 This module is available for free on [GitHub](https://github.com/magenizr).
-If you purchase the module on [Magenizr Shop](https://shop.magenizr.com) or [Magento Marketplace](https://marketplace.magento.com/partner/magenizr) we offer 60 days free support, 90 days warranty and 12 month free updates.

 ## Contact
 Follow us on [GitHub](https://github.com/magenizr), [Twitter](https://twitter.com/magenizr) and [Facebook](https://www.facebook.com/magenizr).